ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Manta applications fail to run on Spark 4.0
+{: #known_issue43343}

+Manta applications (Iceberg, Hudi, Hive, Delta) fail to execute when submitted on Spark 4.0.

+**Workaround:** Run Manta applications using other available Spark versions.

 ## Test connection for arrow connectors fails in FIPS-enabled clusters
 {: #known_issue33906}